Filters out single-frame outliers based on movement speed. Spatial coordinates and confidence values at flagged rows are replaced with NA.

 Details

-When using threshold = "auto", the function calculates the threshold as
+When using threshold = "auto", the threshold is set to the mean speed

 Examples